species-names/dataset/readme.md

 Absolutly beta state, note that format still can change currently.

 ## Todo
-- json-schema
-- test with json-schema
 - test for duplicates
-- travis

 ## Contribute
 You can provide Pull Request to add or correct translations and species.